Bentiu

-Bentiu, also spelled Bantiu, is a city in South Sudan and capital of the state of Unity State.
+Bentiu, also spelled Bantiu, is a city in South Sudan.
+It is the capital of Unity State.

 Location

-Bentiu is located in Rubkona County, Unity State, in northern South Sudan, near the international border with the Republic of the Sudan.
+Bentiu is located in Rubkona County, Unity State, in the Greater Upper Nile region of South Sudan, near the international border with the Republic of the Sudan.
 It lies approximately 654 kilometers (406 miles), by road, northwest of Juba, the capital and largest city in the country.
 Bentiu sits on the southern bank of the Bahr el Ghazal River that separates it from the town of Rubkona, which sits on the river's northern bank.
 The two towns are joined by the El Salaam Bridge that spans the river.
 This bridge, along with a market, was bombed and partially damaged by North Sudanese MiG-29 bomber airplanes on April 23, 2012, during the Heglig Crisis.
 At least three people were killed in the raid.

 Population

-As of 2006, the population of Bentiu including entire Rubkona County Payams was estimated at about 100,230.
+As of 2006, the population of Bentiu including entire Guit County Payams was estimated at 100,230.

 Overview

-The town was the administrative, political and commercial center of Unity state before its reorganisation in 2015 into the three new states of Ruweng, Southern Liech, and Northern Liech, the latter of which is its current location.
+The town was the administrative, political and commercial center of Unity state before its reorganisation in 2015 into the three new states of Ruweng, Southern Liech, and Northern Liech, and since the state's re-establishment.
 The state governor maintains the headquarters of the state in the town, however the county headquarters for Rubkona County are situated in the town of Rubkona, across the river.

 During the South Sudanese conflict that began in December 2013, the national government lost control of the town to a commander loyal to former vice president Riek Machar, although Machar denied this.
-Violence in the area continued, and on January 17, 2014, a United Nations official was quoted as saying that the town “simply did not exist anymore”, and that “it was completely burnt down”.
-In April 2014, hundreds of Bentiu civilians were massacred by the “Sudan People’s Liberation Movement in Opposition Army” led by Machar.
+Violence in the area continued, and on January 17, 2014, a United Nations official was quoted as saying that the town "simply did not exist anymore", and that "it was completely burnt down".
+In April 2014, hundreds of Bentiu civilians were massacred by the "Sudan People's Liberation Movement in Opposition Army" led by Machar.